 Who recognises IELTS?

 More than 11,000 organisations around the world accept IELTS as proof of English language proficiency.
 This includes the countries of Australia, Canada, New Zealand, the UK and the USA.
-If you were to study at a university in either of these countries, IELTS would most likely be accepted – but double-check beforehand.
+In fact, if you were to study at a university in either of these countries, IELTS would most likely be accepted – but it’s always best to double-check beforehand.

 You can view which organisations accept IELTS on their website.